Welcome to KSI Global!

 - Your Co-founder will get with the generals over each squad

-- The two (2) Gens will then meet and talk the transfer over.
-(Discussion will include issues they are involved in, conduct, attitude, professionalism)
+- The two Generals will then meet and talk the transfer over.
+Their discussion will include issues they are involved in, conduct, attitude, and professionalism.

 - If both generals agree then the member will be transferred.
-Please remember that rank is not guaranteed to transfer over due to space in squads.
+Remember that rank is not guaranteed once transferred due to space in squads.

 - Ask your general if you are more needed where you are and if they have plans for you.

-- Your division leader will get up with the director of the division
+- Your division leader will meet with the director of the division and discuss the transfer.

-- The two (2) directors will then meet and talk the transfer over.
-(Discussion will include issues they are involved in, conduct, attitude, professionalism)
+- The two directors will then meet and talk the transfer over.
+Their discussion will include issues they are involved in, conduct, attitude, professionalism.

-- If both directors agree then the member will be transferred. *Minimum of 2 rank demotion to any rank, lowest being SGT for KSI tags.
-Please remember that rank is not guaranteed to transfer over due to space in squads or the division as a whole.
+- If both directors agree then the member will be transferred.
+Minimum of a one rank demotion to any rank, lowest being SGT for KSI tags.
+Please remember that rank is not guaranteed to transfer overdue to space in squads or the division as a whole.

 - They are not to be promoted for two weeks after the transfer.